Himanshu-BI1801/SQL_Retail_Sales_Project/README.md

 Order BY 2 DESC
 LIMIT 5;
 '''

---Q.10.
-Write a SQL query to find the number of unique customers who purchased items from each category.:
+--Q.10. **Write a SQL query to find the number of unique customers who purchased items from each category**:

 '''sql
  Select
  category,